GM Kappa Vehicle Platform

-The Kappa platform was sold to Spanish Car maker Tauro, which currently uses the Kappa platform for its Tauro V8 vehicle.
+Additionally, the Kappa platform was sold to Spanish Car maker Tauro, which used the Kappa platform for its Tauro V8 vehicle.

 GM did not develop a successor to the Kappa platform.
 However, GM’s Opel division revealed a show car called the Opel GT Concept that seemed to carry the spirit of the Sky/GT and Solstice.
-Hopes of bring the vehicle to market under a new platform co-developed by GM and Opel were shattered when GM sold its Opel-Vauxhall operations to PSA Group in 2017.
+Hopes of bringing the vehicle to market under a new platform, which would have been co-developed by GM and Opel, were shattered when GM sold its Opel-Vauxhall operations to PSA Group in 2017.

 General Motors has yet to recall the cars, and the NHTSA has not opened an investigation.